jun-simons/ChronoGraph/docs/api/algorithms.md

 **Namespace:** `chronograph::graph::algorithms`

-A collection of common graph algorithms operating on the in-memory `Graph` or on snapshots.
-All functions take a `const Graph&` (or snapshot) and return results.
+A collection of common graph algorithms.
+Every function takes a `const GraphView&`, so it runs on the live `Graph` or on a `Snapshot` of any point in time (see [Snapshots, Views & Diffs](snapshot.md)).
+Signatures below write `Graph` for brevity.
+The exception is `isReachableAt`, which needs the full `Graph` for its event log.

 ## Reachability